martinctc/blog/_knitr/A Shiny app for Hong Kong District Councillors_20200801.md

 - Release to alpha testers to get early feedback.

 One of the things that we wanted to try out with this open-source project is to adhere to some DevOps best practices, yet unfortunately some of these were either easier to set up from the beginning, or require more time and knowledge (on our part) to set up.
 As we develop a V2 of this Shiny App and work on [other projects](https://hong-kong-districts-info.github.io/portfolio/), we hope to find the opportunity to implement more of the above features.

+## Other features

+There were also a number of features that we have implemented, but were not detailed in this post.
+For instance:

+- Adding a searchable DataTable with information on the District Councillors, with the **DT** package
+- Embedding a user survey within the Shiny app
+- Adding a tutorial to go through features of the Shiny app, using the **shinyhelper** package
+- Adding loader animations with **shinycssloaders**

+We will cover more of that detail in a Part 2 of this blog, so watch this space!

 ## Who is behind this?